ryanclark/development/README.md

 #### Services that rebuild on code changes

-If you want to rebuild Teleport on every file change, you'll want to copy how the Auth Service (`go.teleport`) is setup, like this:
+If you want to rebuild Teleport on every file change, you'll want to copy how the Auth Service (`beast`) is setup, like this:

 ```yaml